cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Key Recovery {#key-recovery}

-This specification defines a key recovery mechanism that uses the stretched OPRF output as a seed to directly derive the private and public key using the `DeriveAuthKeyPair()` function defined in {{key-creation}}.
+This specification defines a key recovery mechanism that uses the stretched OPRF output as a seed to directly derive the private and public keys using the `DeriveAuthKeyPair()` function defined in {{key-creation}}.

 ### Envelope Structure {#envelope-structure}